 - MS, BS, Political Science, Utah State University

-Les P. Cook serves as the vice president for student affairs and advancement at Michigan Technological University, overseeing the areas of: advancement, alumni relations, dean of students, enrollment and university relations, and university marketing and communications.
+Les P. Cook serves as the vice president for student affairs and advancement at Michigan Technological University, overseeing the areas of: advancement, alumni relations, athletics, dean of students, enrollment and university relations, and university marketing and communications.

 Cook joined Michigan Tech in July 2003, serving as vice provost and dean of students before assuming the role of vice president.
 Before coming to the University, he was the associate vice president for student life at the University of the Pacific in Stockton, California.